Half-Life: Opposing Force: Reception

-The game won several publication awards, as well as the Computer Game of the Year Interactive Achievement Award of 2000 from the Academy of Interactive Arts & Sciences.
+The game won several publication awards, as well as "Computer Action Game of the Year" from the Academy of Interactive Arts & Sciences during the 3rd Annual Interactive Achievement Awards.
 The editors of PC Gamer US presented Opposing Force with their 1999 "Best Expansion Pack" award, and nominated it as 1999's overall best game of the year, although it lost the latter prize to Homeworld.
 They wrote that Opposing Force "makes history by becoming the first expansion pack to be considered for Game of the Year.
 Yes, it really is that good."